 Ben has in the past successfully coordinated the response to a number of serious personal data breaches where the ICO ultimately concluded that no further enforcement action was necessary against his client.

-Ben is familiar with advising others as to the correct approach to take when fielding requests by data subjects to enforce their rights under what is now known as the UK GDPR and the 2018 Act.
+He is familiar with advising as to the correct approach to take when fielding requests by data subjects to enforce their rights under what is now known as the UK GDPR and the 2018 Act.

-Ben is also familiar with the unique work and role of Parochial Church Councils, and is well-placed to advise them on the impact of both the ecclesiastical and secular legislation regulating their powers and duties.
-He is also well-placed to advise secular bodies who find themselves needing to grapple unexpectedly with the jurisdiction of Consistory Courts in the context of planning applications and appeals.
+Ben is well-placed to advise secular bodies who find themselves needing to grapple unexpectedly with the jurisdiction of Consistory Courts in the context of planning applications and appeals.

 Before coming to the Bar

-Ben is a Gray’s Inn Scholar, and past winner of the Brick Court Team moot competition, as well as a finalist in the Quadrant Chambers’ mooting competition (both held at the University of Cambridge).
+He is a Gray’s Inn Scholar, and past winner of the Brick Court Team moot competition, as well as a finalist in the Quadrant Chambers’ mooting competition (both held at the University of Cambridge).

-He worked for two years as a Paralegal at another leading barristers’ Chambers.
+Ben worked for two years as a Paralegal and Compliance Officer at another leading set of barristers’ Chambers.
 During his time as a Paralegal, Ben assisted with legal research and drafting in the fields of administrative, criminal, employment, trusts, property, civil procedure and human rights law.
 He continues to draw on this wide experience when acting in his current practice areas.